The Impact of Gluconeogenesis on Muscle Building

 It's also worth noting that gluconeogenesis is a relatively slow process, and the body will prioritize other energy sources, such as carbohydrates and fatty acids, before turning to gluconeogenesis.
 This means that in a well-fed state with adequate carbohydrate intake, the impact of gluconeogenesis on muscle building is likely to be minimal.

-In summary, while gluconeogenesis is an essential metabolic process, it can have a negative impact on muscle building if the body is in a state of negative energy balance.
+While gluconeogenesis is an essential metabolic process, it can have a negative impact on muscle building if the body is in a state of negative energy balance.
 However, consuming adequate protein and engaging in resistance training can help to minimize muscle breakdown and stimulate muscle protein synthesis.
 Additionally, in a well-fed state with adequate carbohydrate intake, the impact of gluconeogenesis on muscle building is likely to be minimal.

 Previous